About

 DONATE TO REMATRIATING BORIKEN!

-You can support this independent project, related art series and educational initiatives by making a donation.
+You can support this independent project, the related portrait series and educational/ community building initiatives of the Rematriation Gatherings at CucubaNación in Mayaguez, Borikén by making a donation.
 Thank you!

 Blog at WordPress.com.